DrZhivago1/DocWorld/README.md

 	IF "Industrialisation" is installed:
 		Patch Vanilla paved tile flooring to use concrete.

+	IF "Large Animal Beds" is installed:
+		Added support for pet beds, they will stay in Large Animal Beds designation category.

 	IF "More Furniture [1.0]" is installed:
 		Groups the "More Furniture" carpet with the vanilla carpet.